YuanpengL/YuanpengL.github.io/_pages/about.md

 [paper](https://royalsocietypublishing.org/doi/full/10.1098/rsos.220675)

 We numerically discovered a new family of Goldberg polyhedra whose faces are planar and whose vertices all lie on a common sphere.
+The remaining degrees of freedom further allow reducing the number of distinct edge lengths.
 </div>
 </div>